Production Pressure: 5 Decisions That Normalize Risk

 On the Headline Podcast, Andreza Araujo and Dr. Megan Tranter often return to the same leadership question: what does the organization make easy when the plan starts to fail?
 That question matters because a crew does not need a formal instruction to hurry.
 A late shipment, an angry customer, an overtime ceiling, and a supervisor who stays silent can become a stronger instruction than the written procedure.

 As co-host Andreza Araujo argues in Safety Culture: From Theory to Practice, culture is visible in repeated decisions, not in declared values.
 Production pressure is dangerous precisely because it hides inside reasonable business language, where urgency sounds mature, delay sounds weak, and the person asking for a pause can be framed as the obstacle.
+The same pattern can harden through confirmation bias in safety decisions when leaders remember successful recoveries more than the compromises behind them.

 1. Leaders protect the deadline before they protect the control